Lipeng-Robotics/pose_reconstruction_and_retargeting/README.md

 ## Human Motion Retargeting

+To animate the human model and retarget the motion to robots, we first transfer the human model motion to general format animation (.fbx).
+Then we retarget the animation to new rigged models.
+The operations below demand professional animation skills, including both rigging and skinning techniques.
+Please check the [rigging and skinning tutorial](https://create.roblox.com/docs/art/modeling/rigging) first to get the know-how.

 ### Transform the *smplh* human motions to the general format animations (.fbx)
-To animate the human model and retarget the motion to robots, we first transfer the human model motion to general format animation (.fbx).

 1. Prepare the environment
    a.
 Install [Python FBX](https://download.autodesk.com/us/fbx/20112/fbx_sdk_help/index.html?url=WS1a9193826455f5ff453265c9125faa23bbb5fe8.htm,topicNumber=d0e8312).